mraltun/nextjs-intro-FEM/NOTES.md

 Route Grouping - A route group can be created by wrapping a folder’s name in parenthesis (marketing).
 Organize routes without affecting the URL structure, Opting-in specific route segments into a layout, Create multiple root layouts by splitting your application

+React Server Components - All components inside the app directory are React Server Components by default.
+Server components are components that never leave the server, so there is never any Javascript that gets shipped to the client.
+This means that server components can't use things like hooks and client side APIs that the browser provides.
+The result of rendering these components are streamed to the client and cached on a per route segment basis.
+By default, all components in the app directory in Next.js are server components.
+Check out contact page.

+React Client Components - If the components need hooks like useState and useEffect, then it to be a client component.

+Always use server components for all of your components unless<br>
+It needs interactivity and event listeners (onClick(), onChange(), etc)<br>
+It uses State and Lifecycle Effects (useState(), useReducer(), useEffect(), etc)<br>
+It uses browser-only APIs<br>
+It needs custom hooks that depend on state, effects, or browser-only APIs<br>
+Use React Class components

 ## Navigation

 Next.js does so much behind the scene when it comes to handling navigation for our pages.
 From the docs: